mcmire/address_standardization/README.md

 * Run `bundle install` to ensure you have all dependencies.
 * Add your changes.
 * Write some tests!
-Tests are written in RSpec, so `rspec FILE` to run a single, and `rake test` to run all of the tests.
+Tests are written in RSpec, so `rspec FILE` to run a single test, and `rake test` to run all of the tests.
 * If you're feeling generous, fork the project and submit a pull request.
 I'll take a look it when I can.